facebook/react/docs/_posts/2015-03-30-community-roundup-26.md

 ## Parse + React

 There's a huge ecosystem of JavaScript modules on npm and React Native was designed to work well with the ones that don't have DOM dependencies.
-Parse is a great example, you can `npm install parse` on your React Native project and it'll work as is :) We still have [a](https://github.com/facebook/react-native/issues/406) [few](https://github.com/facebook/react-native/issues/370) [issues](https://github.com/facebook/react-native/issues/316) to solve, please create an issue if your favorite library doesn't work out of the box.
+Parse is a great example; you can `npm install parse` on your React Native project and it'll work as is. :) We still have [a](https://github.com/facebook/react-native/issues/406) [few](https://github.com/facebook/react-native/issues/370) [issues](https://github.com/facebook/react-native/issues/316) to solve; please create an issue if your favorite library doesn't work out of the box.

 <center>
 [![](/react/img/blog/parse-react.jpg)](http://blog.parse.com/2015/03/25/parse-and-react-shared-chemistry/)